 Geneva School of Boerne offers financial assistance to families with students in good standing and with a demonstrated financial need.
 Such financial assistance is granted on a year-by-year basis.
 Families seeking financial assistance must apply each year for consideration.
-Applications for financial assistance are to be completed online at www.factstuitionaid.com and are due by the deadline published in the iFYI during the Fall Semester.
+Applications for financial assistance are to be completed online at https://online.factsmgt.com/aid and are due by the deadline published in the iFYI during the Fall Semester.
 All information required for demonstration of financial need is held by the school in strict confidence and is only viewed by the Business Manager and the Financial Aid Committee comprised of two members of the Board of Directors and the Head of School.

 III.
-ACADEMICS
+ACADEMICS IN GRAMMAR SCHOOL